 This lecture series gives an introduction to the basics of quantum field theory.
-It describes how to quantise the basic types of (relativistic) fields, how to handle their quantum operators and how to treat (sufficiently weak) interactions.
+It describes how to quantise the basic types of fields, how to handle their quantum operators and how to treat (sufficiently weak) interactions.
+We will focus on relativistic models although most methods can in principle be applied to non-relativistic condensed matter systems as well.
 Furthermore, we discuss symmetries, infinities and running couplings.
 The goal of the course is a derivation of particle scattering processes in basic QFT models.

-The continuation of this lecture course, QFT II, introduces an alternative quantisation framework, the path integral.
-It is applied towards formulating the Standard Model of Particle Physics by means of non-abelian gauge theory and spontaneous symmetry breaking.
+This course focuses on canonical quantisation along the lines of ordinary quantum mechanics.
+The continuation of this lecture course, QFT II, introduces an alternative quantisation framework: the path integral.1 It is applied towards formulating the standard model of particle physics by means of non-abelian gauge theory and spontaneous symmetry breaking.

 What Else is QFT?
-Many points of view.
+There are many points of view.

 After attending this course, you may claim QFT is all about another 1000 ways to treat free particles and harmonic oscillators.
-True, some of the few systems we can solve exactly in theoretical physics; everything else is approximation.
-Physics, not maths!
+True, these are some of the few systems we can solve exactly in theoretical physics; almost everything else requires approximation.
+After all, this is a physics course, not mathematics!

-Look more carefully: QFT is a very rich subject, can learn about many things, some of which have attained a mythological status:
+If you look more carefully you will find that QFT is a very rich subject, you can learn about many aspects of physics, some of which have attained a mythological status:

-- anti-particles, anti-matter,
+• anti-particles, anti-matter,

-- vacuum energy,

-- tachyons,

-- ghosts,

-&lt;sup>1Path integral much more convenient to use than canonical quantisation discussed here.
-However, some important concepts are not as obvious as in canonical quantisation, e.g. notion of particles, scattering and importantly unitarity.
+1The path integral is much more convenient to use than canonical quantisation discussed here.
+However, some important basic concepts are not as obvious as in canonical quantisation, e.g. the notion of particles, scattering and, importantly, unitarity.